Proud Canadian Company

 The Annex

 The Annex is a cozy, collegiate neighbourhood close to downtown and the University of Toronto.
 This area lies roughly within Bloor St, Dupont St, Bathurst St, and Avenue Rd.
-Low crime, nice houses, and great amenities are the pull for this area, though the cost of living is high.
+Low crime, attractive homes, and strong amenities draw people to this area, though the cost of living is high.

 Fun things to do: The Annex is one of the most central neighbourhoods in Toronto, close to some of Toronto’s best restaurants, coffee shops, theatres, stores, and bars.
-Close to UofT and Chinatown and within walking distance to areas like Little Italy, Kensington Market, Yonge Street, and Queen West.
+Close to UofT and Chinatown, and within walking distance of Little Italy, Kensington Market, Yonge Street, and Queen West.

-The Annex is central and close to museums like the Art Gallery of Ontario and the Royal Ontario Museum.
+The Annex is centrally located and close to museums such as the Art Gallery of Ontario and the Royal Ontario Museum.

 Vieux-Montréal